Cruise passengers of all nationalities can apply for an NZeTA instead of a visa when arriving in New Zealand on a cruise ship.

-It is also necessary to declare the intention of travel and any criminal convictions the applicant may have.
-Applicants for the eTA New Zealand for a cruise must not intend to travel to New Zealand for purposes of medical treatment.
+It is also necessary to declare the purpose of the trip as well as any criminal convictions the applicant may have.
+Applicants may not travel to New Zealand on an eTA New Zealand for a cruise if the purpose of their visit is receiving medical treatment.

-Applying for the New Zealand electronic travel authority is a quick, easy process that just involves 4 easy steps you may complete online:
+Applying for the New Zealand Electronic Travel Authority is a quick, easy process that just involves 3 easy steps you may complete online:

-- Fill out the eTA NZ application form with your personal, contact, and travel information
+- Fill out the eTA for NZ application form with your personal, contact, and travel information

 - Carefully review all your data before continuing to the next step